 Pay-equity advocates ignore this “discrimination”: “…[T]he pay gap between mothers and childless women is actually bigger than the pay gap between women and men.” -Ruth Schechter, Clayman Institute for Gender Research

-Men’s willingness to financially support their wives is the true, unacknowledged cause of the sexes’ infamous (to ideological feminists and the mainstream media) gender wage gap, women’s 77 cents to men’s dollar.
+The influence on women of men’s willingness to financially support their wives is the true, unacknowledged cause of the sexes’ infamous — infamous only to ideological feminists and the liberal media — gender wage gap, women’s 77 cents to men’s dollar.

-The belief that women earn 77 cents to men’s dollar even in the exact same work has been the sole driving force behind the defeated but continually proposed Paycheck Fairness Act and the Ledbetter Fair Pay Act.
+The belief that women earn 77 cents to men’s dollar even in the exact same work has been the sole driving force behind not only the Ledbetter Fair Pay Act but also the defeated but continually proposed Paycheck Fairness Act.

 Illustrations of why even the most educated, sophisticated women earn less than men even in the exact same work: